Stella's Science Blog

 One if not THE major aim for beginning meditators is to train the ability to focus on one thing for a longer period of time.
 But does just being focused actually make us happier too?

 Meditation is the uninterrupted flow of attention to an object of concentration.
 To achieve this aim, meditators use a variety of meditation techniques to train their concentration (focused attention).
-Considering that the concentration span of humans is often only a few seconds makes it apparent how important it is to train focused attention.
-Indeed, humans spend roughly 50% of their awake life with a wandering mind.
+Considering that the concentration span of humans is often only a few seconds it is apparent how important it is to train focused attention.
+Indeed, humans spend roughly 50% of their awake lives with a wandering mind.

 But what is mind-wandering?
 The brain operates with different networks.
 A network includes different brain areas, that are working together and are functionally related.
 The activation of the default mode network (DMN) with its core areas the ventromedial prefrontal cortex and the posterior cingulate cortex is often considered a correlate to mind-wandering.
 These brain areas are associated with self-referential processing and autobiographical memory.
 When people are in default mode, they are in a passive train of thought and are perusing their current activity in an auto-pilot mode.
-For example, a person may drive along the highway and sees exit 3, then again checks the exit and all of a sudden it is exit 43.
+For example, a person may drive along the highway and see Exit 3, then again check the exit, and all of a sudden it is Exit 43.
 This person was mind-wandering and driving the car in an auto-pilot mode.

-Since meditators are highly engaged in learning to focus and actually focusing the mind, researchers were wondering whether they are less in autopilot, thus more aware and more focused.
+Since meditators are highly engaged in learning to focus and actually focusing the mind, researchers were wondering whether they are less in autopilot and instead more aware and more focused.
 This would show in a less active DMN.
 They compared experienced meditators with novices during various meditation techniques (concentration, loving-kindness, and choiceless awareness).
 Results showed that across all meditation types, the DMN (medial prefrontal and posterior cingulate cortices) was relatively deactivated in experienced meditators compared to novices.
-Thus, meditators were less in autopilot, more aware and in the present.
+Thus, meditators were less in autopilot but more aware and in the present.
 Considering the connection between being focused and happiness, one may conclude that meditators are indeed happier.

 Main references